010 Coding Collective

 AI-assisted coding

 You're interested in what's being produced and want to know if it's actually good.
-You read the code—not every line, but the important parts.
+You read the important parts of the code, even if you don't go through every line.

 AI-assisted coding (critical)